eclipse/imagen/docs/guide/color/index.md

 methods necessary for translating a pixel value to and from its constituent color components.

-JAI supports five color models:
+ImageN supports five color models:

 -   `DirectColorModel` - works with pixel values that represent RGB color and alpha information as separate samples and that pack all